7 posts categorized "Digital Object Identifier (DOI)"

 P.S.
 For more detailed background information on DOIs, see Chelsea’s recent DOI primer.
 And for information about using DOIs and URLs in your references, don’t miss the DOI and URL flowchart!

+Edit: The original DOI video has been replaced with an updated (March 30, 2016) version.
 A larger version of this tutorial, with a navigation menu option, is available here.

 September 24, 2009